akdukaan/Nerfstick/README.md

 ## Setup for Luckperms
 Here's what I use on my server and it's a good starting point.
 Luckperms works with regex and that's what the r= means in the permissions below but some permission plugins might not support this so if you're not using Luckperms, look into that some more.

 Set **minecraft.debugstick.always** to true to allow players to use the debug stick outside of creative mode.
-This permission comes from Paper so if you're not using paper, see if there's another perm or plugin to do the same.
+This permission comes from Spigot so if you're not using Spigot or a fork of it, see if there's another permissoion or plugin to do the same.

 Set **r=nerfstick.use.minecraft.\*.waterlogged** to **false** in context of dimension-type **the_nether**.
 This is to prevent waterlogging blocks in the nether.